letranloc/be.shell/README.md

     mkdir -p ~/.local/share/be.shell

-Copy the folders Menu, Scripts and the MainMenu.xml file:
+Copy the folders Menu and Scripts inside of the newly created directory:

     cp -R Menu Scripts ~/.local/share/be.shell